Looking for the best cafes in Merida?

 Ahhh…the most aesthetically pleasing cafe in Merida is Latte Quattro Sette.
 This was one of the first cafes on my list to visit because it’s just so cute!
 Definitely an Instagram-worthy cafe (if that’s your thing).

 From the moment you walk in the door, you’re met with beautiful marble tables and an all-white setting.
-The coffee is pretty strong but one thing I liked is that they served my go-to drink: Iced Vanilla Latte which is pretty rare to find in Mexico.
+The coffee is pretty strong but one thing I liked is that they served my go-to drink (Iced Vanilla Latte) which is pretty rare to find in Mexico.
 Matthew had a cappuccino which honestly wasn’t the best.
-It was a little too milky for his liking but remember: Matthew’s a bit of a coffee snob ;).
+It was a little too milky for his liking.
+But remember, Matthew’s a bit of a coffee snob ;).

-If you love avocado toasts like us – Latte Quattro Sette’s serves a pretty good one!
+If you love avocado toasts like us – Latte Quattro Sette serves a pretty good one!
 There is limited seating so I suggest arriving early if you want to work from Latte Quattro Sette.
 The wifi is pretty decent to get some work done.
 The only thing is the seating – it’s pretty small inside and it’s hard for us to hog a table for 3+ hours while it’s busy.

 3. Voltacafe (Plaza Carmesi)